njwongzhe/njwongzhe/Front End Programming/README.md

      | ="stylesheet" : Apply the .css document.
 href | Attribute of <link>.
 Specifies the location of the linked document.

 <body> ... </body> | Body section of the HTML document.
-                     | Put all the content such as Paragraphs, Tables, Lists, Images, JavaScripts Code...
+                   | Put all the content such as Paragraphs, Tables, Lists, Images, JavaScript Code...

+<script> ... </script> | Can put at anywhere.
+It contain JavaScript Code.
+src | Attribute of <script> ... </script>.
+Specifies the location of the linked document (External JavaScript).
 ```

 <br />